karakusHalil/HTML-CSS-PROJECTS/README.md

-# HTML-CSS-BOOTSTRAP Projects
+# HTML-CSS Projects

-This repository has been created to store my various web projects using **HTML**, **CSS**, and **Bootstrap**.
+This repository has been created to store my various web projects using **HTML**, **CSS**.
 The files here contain my personal projects, experiments, and different works related to web design and development.
-Each project is independent and may **not be mobile-friendly** or **not use Bootstrap**, as my goal is to test and learn different design approaches.
+Each project is independent and may **not be mobile-friendly** or **not use CSS**, as my goal is to test and learn different design approaches.

 ## Content

-This repository contains various projects I've done with **HTML**, **CSS**, and **Bootstrap**.
+This repository contains various projects I've done with **HTML**, **CSS**.
 Projects include:

 - Basic webpage designs
 - HTML and CSS experiments
-- Layouts and designs created using Bootstrap
+- Layouts and designs created using CSS
 - Various styles and color palettes used in web design

 ## Usage